Jason Derek Brown: Fugitive

 Authorities soon identified Brown as a suspect, but he had already left Arizona for Henderson, Nevada.
 He continued on to Las Vegas, where he swapped his BMW M3 for a black Cadillac Escalade he had in storage.
 He then drove to Orange County, California, where he stayed with some relatives.
 On December 6, 2004, with the FBI having tracked him to the relatives' residence, an arrest warrant was issued.
-However, that same day, senior management at the Phoenix PD felt that the high profile crime necessitated showing the local population that progress was being made and—counter to its own detectives' views, who felt that they and the FBI had nearly cleared the case—held a press conference announcing Brown as the suspect.
+However, that same day, senior management at the Phoenix PD felt that they needed to show the local population that they were not inept and were making progress on the high profile crime and – counter to its own detectives' views, who felt that they and the FBI had nearly cleared the case – held a press conference announcing Brown as the suspect.
 This alerted Brown that law enforcement was pursuing him, and he fled no more than one hour before the FBI arrived to execute its arrest warrant.

 Brown apparently used his credit card at a gas station in southern Orange County and traveled to San Diego near the Mexican border and then to Portland, Oregon.
 After this, the FBI states that Brown became a "ghost", going completely off the grid.

 On January 16, 2005, authorities discovered his abandoned Cadillac in a long-term parking lot at the Portland International Airport.
-While in Portland, Brown mailed a package with clothes and golf equipment to his older brother, David John Brown II of San Diego.
+While in Portland, Brown mailed a package with clothes and golf equipment to his older brother, David John Brown II of San Diego, who had a previous criminal record and hid behind three aliases.
 On April 20, 2005, David was indicted for obstruction of justice.
 The indictment claimed that he tampered with evidence when he deep-cleaned his brother's BMW in early December, after having driven the vehicle to California from a Las Vegas storage facility.
 The FBI had asked him whether he knew of any storage lockers that his younger brother had in Las Vegas; David attested that he did not, but prosecutors showed that he did.
-David pled guilty in 2007 to lying to the FBI, and a federal judge in Arizona sentenced him to three years of probation.
+David pled guilty in 2007 to lying to the FBI, and a federal judge in Arizona sentenced him to just three years of probation.